 Field to Gin

 The cotton balls are put into a gin where the usable cotton is mechanically separated from the seeds and chaff.
 Modern cotton gins use multiple powered cleaning cylinders and saws which leads to higher productivity and less labor-intensive work than previous methods required.

 Bales of cotton fibers are spun at a facility where they are carded, combed and blended.
 Before the carding stage, which involves separating the fibers into loose strands, the cotton is taken off a picking machine.
 The spun cotton is then knit on a loom (the weaving process) into a rough greyish fabric.

-The fabric is treated with heat and chemicals where is takes on its final touch and appearance.
-Examples of this include bleaching, printing, and dyeing.
+The fabric is treated with heat and chemicals where it takes on its final touch and appearance.
+Examples of this include bleaching, printing, and dying.
 At this stage, the fabric goes through inspection for grey textile.
 This process is typically divided into three separate stages of preparation, coloration, and finishing.
-Fabric are “finished” to the desired softness and coloring.
+The fabric is “finished” with the desired softness and coloring.

 Cut and Sew

 Often times the finished fabric travels great distances to its next stop, the sewing facility.
 15% of the fabric will end up on the cutting room floor as sewers create the blank garments.

 The customer contacts a screen-printing facility to finalize design specifics.
 At this stage, Pantone colors, sizing, placement, and ink type are all confirmed.
 Each color in the artwork is separated and printed on clear film.
 This is called a film positive.

 The films are used to expose the image onto mesh screens that have a photosensitive emulsion.
 Each screen is exposed on a vacuum sealed UV Light table.
 The screens are rinsed with water and the images are checked for accuracy.
 The screens are registered into place on an automatic screen press that can print up 900 t-shirts an hour!
 Each screen has a unique color loaded into it with either plastisol or waterbased ink.